Indonesian Agency for Agricultural Research and Development: Dissolution

 Earlier on 20 August 2021, Research Professor Communication Forum of Balitbangtan also voiced the same concern.
 Tahlim Sudaryanto, Agriculture professor and Head of Research Professor Communication Forum of Balitbangtan submitted the report compiled by the forum to the Ministry of State Apparatus Utilization and Bureaucratic Reform and Ministry of State Secretariat.
 In the report, the forum performed analysis and concluded that it is very hard to fuse such a large Balitbangtan to BRIN body smoothly without disturbance.
 The forum offered two options that are possible: (1) soft integration, and (2) partial integration.
 If soft integration is chosen, BRIN will lack power to control Balitbangtan, as Balitbangtan is still attached to the Ministry of Agriculture, but Balitbangtan programs and funding are controlled and supervised by BRIN.
 While the option is not advantageous to BRIN, the option is to strengthen BRIN and Balitbangtan in collaboration to succeeding National Plan of National Research Priorities of the 2020–2024 period.
 If partial integration is chosen, part of Balitbangtan would be relinquished to BRIN, and what remained of Balitbangtan will be reformed into a non-research institution under the Ministry of Agriculture with tasks and assignments to be determined in the future.
 While this option is advantageous to BRIN, the execution of the option must not be rushed and pushed into a fixed 31 December 2022 deadline as mandated in the Circular No. B/295/M.SM.02.03/2021.
 The report also urged the government to change their deadline on liquidation if the second option is chosen.

 On 21 September 2021, the Ministry of Agriculture set up plans to disband their own Balitbangtan despite previous ministry reluctance to disband it and relinquished all the units from Balitbangtan to BRIN.
 As replacement of Balitbangtan, the ministry set up the new agency tentatively named "Agricultural Standardization and System Agency" (Indonesian: Badan Standardisasi dan Sistem Pertanian, BSSP) at that time, a regulatory and standardization agency.
-Along with Balitbangtan disbandment, parts of the Ministry's Food Security Agency are also relinquished to BRIN, while other parts are expected to become an embryo of another agency, National Food Agency.
+Along with Balitbangtan disbandment, parts of the Ministry's Food Security Agency are also relinquished to BRIN, while other parts are expected to become an embryo of another agency, the National Food Agency.